aghie/NCRFpp/README.md

 NCRF++: An Open-source Neural Sequence Labeling Toolkit

 > This is the specific version of NCRFpp used in "Better, Faster, Stronger Sequence Tagging Constituent Parsers", published at NAACL 2019.
 It includes a simple implementation for hard-sharing multitask learning, auxiliary tasks, and further fine-tuning with policy gradient.
+See the [multitask learning section](#MTL) for a quick explanation of the additional hyperparameters and format used in this NCRFpp version

 Todo
 ======